-To help you answer these questions, I put together this guide on how to quit a job.
+To help you answer these questions, I put together this guide on how to quit your job.

 Position Yourself as a Job-Quitter

 It’s great to have the freedom to quit a job when you want to.
 Even if you love your work and have no plans to leave, that could change at some point.
 And the idea of “job security” is not what it used to be. .

 So why not put yourself in a position where you can lose a job without losing much else?
 Here are some of the things you can do to put yourself in just such a position:

 1. Save Money

 With enough money in the bank, you can quit a job you don’t like anytime, even before you line up another one.
-Many financial authors recommend six months of savings in the bank, but I prefer to have enough money saved to pay the bills for a year.
+Many financial authors recommend having six months worth of living expenses in the bank, but I prefer to have enough money saved to pay the bills for a year.

-To boost your savings, pay off debts and reduce your expenses and then throw all the money you can toward paying off debts.
+To boost your savings, first reduce your expenses and then throw all the money you can toward paying off debts.
 Use the money you save to fund your “job quitting account.”
-If being properly positioned is important enough, you’ll find a way to cut some expense and set aside the savings.
+If being properly positioned is important enough, you’ll find a way to cut some expenses and set aside the savings.

 2. Develop Other Income Sources